thusser/pybs/README.md

 Now you can start/stop *PyBS* via `service pybs start/stop`.

+If you need to set up a special environment (e.g. like [pyenv](https://github.com/pyenv/pyenv)), you can create a separate script somewhere (e.g. /usr/local/bin/start_pybs.sh) with content like this:

+    #!/bin/bash

+    # set up pyenv
+    export PYENV_ROOT="/opt/pyenv"
+    export PATH="$PYENV_ROOT/bin:$PATH"
+    eval "$(pyenv init -)"
+    pyenv global 3.5.2

+    # start pybsd
+    /opt/pyenv/shims/pybsd

+Now change the ExecStart setting in pybs.service to this script and everything should work fine.

 ## Usage

 After the *PyBS* daemon *pybsd* has been started, the command line interface `pybs` can be used for accessing